John Robb (musician): Journalism and books

 Robb has worked as a journalist for many years.
 Whilst a member of the Membranes he published his own small-town fanzine, Rox, which went on to be nationally distributed.
 He wrote for ZigZag in the 1980s, and was a regular freelance contributor to Sounds in the late 1980s, as well as writing for Melody Maker.
 He now writes for The Sunday Times, The Observer, The Guardian, The Independent, several websites, The Big Issue and magazines in Turkey, Algeria, the U.S., Russia, and Brazil.

 Whilst working for Sounds, Robb was the first journalist to interview Nirvana (in 1988), and also later coined the word "Britpop".

 In 2011, Robb launched an online rock music and pop culture magazine/blog called Louder Than War, focusing on arts news, reviews, and features.
 The site claims editorial independence, and includes contributions from Robb and several other freelance journalists and critics.
 In its first year, in November 2011, Robb was voted to win the UK Association of Independent Music 'Indie Champion' award.
 The website was also turned into a nationally distributed magazine in 2016.

 Robb currently contributes a column to Viva!Life magazine, published by the vegan campaigning charity Viva!.

 Robb's books include a biography of the Stone Roses, Stone Roses and the Resurrection of British Pop; Punk Rock: An Oral History, which has been translated into several different languages; Death To Trad Rock, an account of the 1980s UK DIY underground, including the Membranes, Three Johns, the Nightingales, and Big Flame; The North Will Rise Again – Manchester Music City from 1976 to 1996, an oral history of Manchester music, which received 4/5 stars in Q magazine and 5/5 stars in Mojo magazine.
 He co-wrote Manifesto, about the life and future green and eco vision of green energy pioneer Dale Vince, which was released in December 2019.

 In 2023, he released the book The Art of Darkness: The History of Goth, a definitive survey of the form.
-In 2025 his next book was the best selling 'Live Forever - the Rise and Fall and Resurrection of Oasis' featuring the only interview Noel Gallagher did that year.
-2026 2ill see the release of John Robb's memoirs 'Punk Rock Ruined My Life'.
+In 2025 his next book was Live Forever – the Rise and Fall and Resurrection of Oasis featuring the only interview Noel Gallagher did that year.